-- The doctor writes "dispense as written" (DAW) on the prescription; or - Participants request the brand-name drug at the time the prescription is filled.
+- the doctor writes "dispense as written" (DAW) on the prescription; or - participants request the brand-name drug at the time the prescription is filled.

-If participants choose generic medicines, they get safe medicines at the lowest cost.
-The copayment for generic drug will be less than the copayment for the brand-name drug.
+If participants choose generic medicines, they get safe medicines at lower cost.
+The copayment for the generic drug will be less than the copayment for the brand-name drug.

-If a generic is available, but the participant or the doctor requests the brand-name drug, participants will pay the applicable brand copayment, plus the full difference in cost between the brand-name drug andthe generic equivalent.
+If a generic is available, but the participant or their doctor request the brand-name drug, they will pay the applicable brand copayment, plus the full difference in cost between the brand-name drug and the generic equivalent.
 This difference in cost is referred to as the ancillary fee.
-The ancillary fee is in addition to the copayment, so the cost could exceed the maximum copayment.
+The ancillary fee is in addition to the copayment, so the cost could exceed the copayment maximum.
+Example: